BilalNadeem25/AWS-Based-NRT-Public-Transport-Monitoring-System/README.md

 </p>

 ## Pre-requisites
 A shared AWS environment was configured to support collaborative development of a near real-time bus monitoring dashboard.
-The following setups focus on secure authentication, shared access to compute, and a common workspace:
+The following setups focus on secure authentication, shared access to compute, and a common workspace.

-### 1. EC2 Instance
 <p align="center">
   <img src="images/ec2-instance.png" width="1000">
 </p>